AmaanK03/Medical-Symptom-Classification-Model-/README.md

 ## Key Outcomes
 - Cleaned and balanced dataset suitable for NLP modelling
-- A BioBERT-based classifier trained and evaluated on patient symptom descriptions
+- A BioBERT-based classifier trained and evaluated on symptom descriptions
 - Insights into the impact of dataset imbalance on healthcare prediction tasks
 - Quantitative results from accuracy, precision, recall, F1, and confusion matrix analysis
 - Safety mechanisms through confidence thresholds and clarifying questions